taylo2allen/WordCount/README.txt

 Andrew Cash, Taylor Allen, Sam Hendryx

 2) How long did the project take?
-Several weeks with alot of meetings.
+Several weeks with a lot of meetings.

 3) Before you started, which data structure did you expect would be the fastest?
 Probably Hash, then AVL Tree and lastly BST.